 Duties of a person during a raid

-vii.
-To answer all queries truthfully and to the best of his knowledge.
-He should not allow any third party to either interfere or prompt while his statement is being recorded by the authorised officer
+- To answer all queries truthfully and to the best of his knowledge.
+He should not allow any third party to either interfere or prompt, while his statement is being recorded by the authorised officer

-viii.
-Being legally bound by an oath or affirmation to state the truth, if he makes a false statement, he shall be punishable with imprisonment or fine or both under section 181 of the Indian Penal Code
+- Being legally bound by an oath or affirmation to state the truth.
+If he makes a false statement, he shall be punishable with imprisonment or fine or both under section 181 of the Indian Penal Code

-xi.
-To ensure that peace is maintained throughout the search process, and to cooperate with the search party in all respects so that the search action is concluded at the earliest and in a peaceful manner
+- To ensure that peace is maintained throughout the search process, and to cooperate with the search party in all respects so that the search action is concluded at the earliest and in a peaceful manner.

-xii.
-Similar co-operation should be extended even after the search action is over, so as to enable the authorised officer to complete necessary follow-up investigations at the earliest
+- Similar co-operation should be extended even after the search action is over, so as to enable the authorised officer to complete necessary follow-up investigations at the earliest.

 How can one prevent raid?